nerds-farm/rabbit-hole/readme.txt

 This works by providing multiple options to control what should happen when the entity is being viewed at its own page.
 You have the ability to

-- Deliver an access denied page.
+- Deliver an access denied page (401, 403).
-- Deliver a page not found page.
+- Deliver a page not found page (404).
-- Issue a page redirect to any path or external url.
+- Issue a page redirect to any path or external url (301, 30x).
-- Or simply display the entity (regular behavior).
+- Or simply display the entity (regular behavior, 200).

-This is configurable per post type and per single post type.
+This is configurable per:
+- post type and single post.
+- taxonomy and single term
+- roles and single user

 It's possible to generate dynamic values with Twig or Shortcode for the redirect path.
 This makes it possible to execute different redirects based on whatever logics you need.
 Perhaps you want a user to be able to view nodes that he has created, but no one else's.

-**Coming soon**
+New options:
+- *Archives*
+Support for Terms and Authors archive pages
 - *Conditions*
 There will be the possibility to configure a User Role that override Rabbit Hole completely, useful for Memberships.
-- *Archives*
+- *Display Message*
-Support for Terms and Authors archive pages
+Show a custom Message for unauthorized page (401, 403)

 **Drupal porting**
 This is porting from a beloved [Drupal module](https://www.drupal.org/project/rabbit_hole) which I used in all my projects.